wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;Can there be life without consciousness?

 **M:**&ensp;No, nor consciousness without life.
 They are both one.
-But in reälity only the Ultimate *is*.
+But in reality only the Ultimate *is*.
 The rest is a matter of name and form.
 And as long as you cling to the idea that only what has name and shape exists, the Supreme will appear to you nonexistent.
-When you understand that names and shapes are hollow shells without any content whatsoëver and what is real is nameless and formless, pure energy of life and light of consciousness, you will be at peace — immersed in the deep silence of reälity.
+When you understand that names and shapes are hollow shells without any content whatsoëver and what is real is nameless and formless, pure energy of life and light of consciousness, you will be at peace — immersed in the deep silence of reality.

 **Q:**&ensp;If time and space are mere illusions and you are beyond, please tell me — what is the weather in New York?
 Is it hot or raining there?